-If your preference is for an Academy, Foundation, Free or Voluntary Aided school, you are advised to refer to the individual school's prospectus or contact the school direct to find out if you need to complete an additional (supplementary) form for the school as well as completing the Local Authority Common Application Form.
+If your preference is for an Academy, Foundation, Free or Voluntary Aided school, you are advised to refer to the individual school's prospectus or contact the school direct to find out if you need to complete an additional (supplementary) form for the school as well as completing the In-Year Application Form.

-You may enter up to three preferences on the application form.
-You are not required to use all three preferences, however you should consider all schools in an area in case your application for your higher preference schools are unsuccessful.
-If the local authority cannot offer your child a place at your preferred schools, you will be offered the nearest school to your home address that has a place available.
-By including three preferences, it helps the local authority consider schools that you would find acceptable for your child.
+You may enter up to six preferences on the application form.
+You are not required to use all six preferences, however you should consider all schools in an area in case your application for your higher preference schools are unsuccessful.
+If the local authority cannot offer your child a place at your preferred schools, you will usually be offered the next nearest school to your home address that has a place available, following consultation with that school.
+By including six preferences, it helps the local authority consider schools that you would find acceptable for your child.

 How will I know that you have received my application?